pelican-plugins/image-process/README.md

 IMAGE_PROCESS_COPY_EXIF_TAGS = True
 ```

+Note that `exiftool` prior to version 12.46 cannot write WebP images, so if you work
+with WebP images, you should use version 12.46 or later.

 ## Known Issues

 * Pillow, when resizing animated GIF files, [does not return an animated file](https://github.com/pelican-plugins/image-process/issues/11).